 She invited all of us to her son’s graduation.

 Cook, Claire Kehrwald.
 Line by Line: How to Edit Your Own Writing.
-Modern Language Association of America, 1985.
+Houghton Mifflin Harcourt, 1985.